axrs/flockup/docs/1_Connect_to_meetup.md

   uses-material-design: true
 ```

+At this stage, your editor should detect a dependency change and ask to install the new packages.
+You'll want to do this.
+Alternatively, you can jump into the terminal and run `flutter packages get`

 ### Get a Meetup API Key

 Head over to https://secure.meetup.com/meetup_api/key/ to get yourself an API key.
 Keep this in a safe place and avoid